It's a New Day in Public Health.

 What are the health effects associated with radon?

 The Surgeon General has warned that radon is the second leading cause of lung cancer, and the leading cause of lung cancer among non-smokers in the United States.
 Lung cancer is a disease that has a very poor survival rate.
 When radon and its decay products are inhaled into your lungs they emit particles full of energy called alpha particles.
 These alpha particles can strike the sensitive lining of the lungs (bronchi).
 When this happens, the cells and their DNA in your lungs are damaged, increasing your risk of developing lung cancer.
 Most of the alpha particle radiation comes from radon decay products.
 Lung cancer is the only health effect which has been definitively linked with radon exposure.
 Lung cancer would usually occur after prolonged exposure (10-25 years).
+Note that radon is the leading cause of lung cancer among non-smokers.

 Is there any evidence on the health effects associated with radon?